mongodb/docs-realm/source/includes/api-details/csharp/manage-files/reduce-file-size-on-launch-description.rst

-You can configure Realm to check the realm file each time it is opened by specifying a :dotnet-sdk:`ShouldCompactDelegate <reference/Realms.RealmConfiguration.ShouldCompactDelegate.html>` in the configuration.
+You can use the .NET SDK to check the realm file size each time it is opened by specifying a :dotnet-sdk:`ShouldCompactDelegate <reference/Realms.RealmConfiguration.ShouldCompactDelegate.html>` in the configuration.